Bruce Forsyth: Personal life

-Forsyth was married to Penny Calvert from 1953 until their divorce in 1973, with whom he had three daughters named Debbie, Julie, and Laura.
-Julie is a songwriter, who composed the UK’s entry in the 1988 Eurovision Song Contest.
+From 1953 until their divorce in 1973, Forsyth was married to Penny Calvert with whom he had three daughters.
+One of his daughters, Julie, is a songwriter and singer, who found fame in the 1970s as part of the Top 10 hitmakers Guys 'n' Dolls and would go on to compose the UK's entry in the 1988 Eurovision Song Contest.

 In 1973, he married Anthea Redfern, the hostess on The Generation Game.
-They had two daughters named Charlotte and Louisa, before divorcing in 1979.
+They had daughters Charlotte and Louisa, before they too divorced in 1979.
 Asked to judge the 1980 Miss World competition, Forsyth met Puerto Rican beauty queen Wilnelia Merced, who was the 1975 winner and a fellow judge.
-They were married from 1983 until his death in 2017.
-They had one son together named Jonathan Joseph (who is better known as "JJ").
-By his six children, Forsyth had nine grandchildren and three great-grandchildren.
+They married in 1983 and had one son together.